heroku/vegur/README.md

   which would be submitted back to the user, who would then see all of his or her requests denied.
-- The status line (`HTTP/1.1 200 OK`) is restricted to 8192 bytes in length, must have a 3-digits response code and contain a string explaining the code, as per RFC.
+- The status line (`HTTP/1.1 200 OK`) is restricted to 8192 bytes in length, must have a 3-digit response code and contain a string explaining the code, as per RFC.

-Additionally, while HTTP/1.1 requests and responses are expected to be keep-alive by default, if the initial request had an explicit connection: close header from the router to the backend, the backend can send a response delimited by the connection termination, without a specific content-encoding nor an explicit content-length.
+Additionally, while HTTP/1.1 requests and responses are expected to be keep-alive by default, if the initial request had an explicit `connection: close` header from the router to the backend, the backend can send a response delimited by the connection termination, without a specific content-encoding nor an explicit content-length.

-Even though `HEAD` HTTP verbs usually do not require having a proper response sent over the line (regarding content-length, for example), `HEAD` requests are explicitly made to work with `101 Switching Protocols` responses.
-A backend that doesn't want to upgrade should send a different status code, and the connection will not be upgraded
+Even though the `HEAD` HTTP verb does not require a response body to be sent over the line and ends at the response headers, `HEAD` requests are explicitly made to work with `101 Switching Protocols` responses.
+A backend that doesn't want to upgrade should send a different status code, and the connection will not be upgraded.

 ## Not Supported

 - SPDY
 - HTTP/2.x
 - `Expect` headers with any content other than 100-continue (yields a `417`)
-- HTTP Extensions such as WEBDAV
+- HTTP Extensions such as WEBDAV, relying on additional 1xx status responses
-- A HEAD, 1xx, 204, or 304 response with a content-length or chunked encoding doesn’t have the proxy try to relay a body that will never come
+- A HEAD, 1xx, 204, or 304 response which specifies a content-length or chunked encoding will result in the proxy forwarding such headers, but not the body that may or may not be coming with the response.
 - Header line endings other than CRLF (`\r\n`)
 - Caching of HTTP Content
 - Caching the HTTP versions of backends
 - Long-standing preallocated idle connections.
 The limit is set to 1 minute before an idle connection is closed.
+- HTTP/1.0 routing without a `Host` header, even when the full path is submitted in the request line.

 ## Contributing